nervozny/factorial-profit/README.md

 # Factorial Profit Analysis
-This as a demo application of factorial analysis of profit using the chain substitution method.
+This as a demo application of factorial analysis of profit using the chain substitution method https://nervozny-factorial-profit-app-ixvnah.streamlitapp.com/